adlinktech/litebmc-fwupd/README.md

 ## **Lite BMC Firmware Flash Utility**
-it provides to update the LiteBMC firmware on SAMRC ARM & x86-64 platforms.
+it provides to update the LiteBMC firmware on SMARC ARM & x86-64 platforms.
 It uses I2C (for arm) / SMBUS(for x86) to communicate with the Lite BMC.
 This document will help to understand the Flash Firmware Utility supported features and how user can use it.